billbuchanan/cryptomasterclass/README.md

-# Cyber and Data Science
+# Python and Cryptography Master Class
-In this unit we will cover some of the basics of encryption, including Symmetric Key encryption, hashing and key exchange.
+In this masterclass we will cover:

+* Symmetric Key.
+* Hashing.
+* Public key.
+* Signatures.